caleb-bb/clojurescraping/README.md

 data structure containing articles and their links between date A and date B (likely sorted by date)

-ability to scrape articles
+!ability to scrape articles

-ability to save scraped articles according to a YYYY-MM-DD-PUB-metadata?-title or some such format
+!ability to save scraped articles according to a YYYY-MM-DD-PUB-metadata?-title or some such format

-modify word frequency to account for different versions of a word, e.g. Trump, Trump's; Scrape, Scraping, Scraped; and so-on
+(NOT DONE) modify word frequency to account for different versions of a word, e.g. Trump, Trump's; Scrape, Scraping, Scraped; and so-on

 ## Supported Publications